 At Woodlands, we are a local school for local families and are proud to represent our local community.
-Currently, Basildon is the 53rd most deprived area in the UK and our school is a representation of the community, with a high percentage of our pupils identified as Disadvantaged.
+Currently, Basildon is the 78th most deprived area in the UK and our school is a representation of the community, with a high percentage of our pupils identified as Disadvantaged.

-As of 2021-22, 39.3% of our pupils are identified as Disadvantaged, and as a school we are aware that many more of our families not classified as Disadvantaged are still struggling, particularly in the economic climate caused by the COVID-19 pandemic.
+As of 2022-23, 38.7% of our pupils are identified as Disadvantaged, and as a school we are aware that many more of our families not classified as Disadvantaged are still struggling, particularly in the economic climate caused by the COVID-19 pandemic and the cost of living crisis.
 As such, we recognise that the strategy we have in place for our Disadvantaged pupils extends well beyond this specific group but in fact encompasses our entire school population, and we are committed to providing support to any pupil who needs it, regardless of their Disadvantaged status.

-As of 2020-21, an average attainment score of 39.55 puts our school above the average of 38.9 for those schools with 36-40% Disadvantaged pupils.
+As of 2021-22, an average attainment score of 43.53 puts our school well above the average of 38.9 for those schools with 36-40% Disadvantaged pupils.